mem64-bits/Spinning-Cube/README.md

-# A program that displays a window to the Screen and renders a cube that can spin on the x,y,z axis.
+# A program that displays a window and renders a cube that can spin on the x,y and z axis.

-It also has other variations with music and coloured cubes faces
+It also has other variations with music and coloured cubes faces.